Dynamic Obstacle Avoidance of Unmanned Surface Vehicles in Maritime Environments Using Gaussian Processes Based Motion Planning: Implementation in ROS

 \subsection{Dynamic obstacle avoidance mission}

-During the dynamic obstacle avoidance mission, our WAM-V 20 USV transports a package from a start position to a goal position, while another WAM-V 20 USV moves towards our WAM-V 20 USV with a constant velocity.
+During the dynamic obstacle avoidance mission, the primary USV completes a package delivery mission between designated positions while evading a secondary USV moving at constant velocity.
 We use the proposed D-GPMP2 algorithm to generate an optimised path based on the real-time status information of the dynamic obstacle when transporting the package.
-By following the optimised path generated by the proposed D-GPMP2 algorithm, our WAM-V 20 USV successfully avoids the dynamic obstacle during the transportation period.
-In this mission, we assume the USVs have "perfect" autopilots, meaning they follow the designated paths perfectly.
+By following the optimised path generated by the proposed D-GPMP2 algorithm, the primary USV maintains successful dynamic obstacle avoidance throughout its entire transportation mission.
+During the dynamic obstacle avoidance mission, it is assumed the USVs owns "perfect" autopilots, which indicates these USVs can follow the designated paths perfectly.
 To provide a more intuitive understanding of the above process, the storyboards of the dynamic obstacle avoidance mission from the third-person perspectives is demonstrated in Fig. \ref{ros_simulation}.